techy4shri/IMAGE-DETECTION/README.md

 ---

 ## 🎯 Features
-- *User-Friendly Interface*: Navigation bar, image upload form, and result display for an intuitive user experience.
+- User-Friendly Interface: Navigation bar, image upload form, and result display for an intuitive user experience.
-- *Number Plate Detection: Detects vehicle number plates from uploaded images using the **YOLO* model.
+- Number Plate Detection: Detects vehicle number plates from uploaded images using the YOLO model.
-- *Text Extraction*: Reads the detected number plates using Optical Character Recognition (OCR).
+- Text Extraction: Reads the detected number plates using Optical Character Recognition (OCR).
-- *Responsive Front-End: Built with **React.js* for a smooth and interactive user experience.
+- Responsive Front-End: Built with React.js for a smooth and interactive user experience.
-- *Scalable Deployment: Packaged with **Docker* for portability and ease of deployment.
+- Scalable Deployment: Packaged with Docker for portability and ease of deployment.
-- *Backend Powered by Streamlit*: Handles image processing and OCR tasks efficiently.
+- Backend Powered by Streamlit: Handles image processing and OCR tasks efficiently.

 ---